MostAwesomeDude/divmod-docs/products/combinator.rst

 Start with [source:trunk/Combinator/README.txt README.txt] to get your environment set up.

-.. _note: If you follow the UNIX setup instructions and an exception is raised along the lines of `OSError: [Errno 2] No such file or directory:
+.. note:: If you follow the UNIX setup instructions and an exception is raised along the lines of `OSError: [Errno 2] No such file or directory:
    '/home/YOURNAME/.local/lib/python2.4/site-packages'`, you should update to the latest trunk revision of Combinator - this bug has been fixed!